liszt-c/MicroDNA_Map/readme.md

 2. Extract CNV segments using Samtools

-3. Execute run.pyfor microDNA identification
+3. Execute run.py for microDNA identification

 Finally, results are consolidated and intermediate files are cleaned up.